rcssggb/ggb-team/README.md

 - [x] Run RCSS Server in a docker container
 - [x] Run RCSS Monitor in a docker container and expose its window
-- [ ] Include publicly available teams as examples
+- [x] Include publicly available teams as examples

 #### Team

 - [x] Connect a player to the server
+- [x] Run team in a docker container
+- [ ] Parse and interpret server messages correctly
 - [ ] Issue commands to the player
-- [ ] Run team in a docker container